I’m very late to the game for talking about Jupiter Ascending, so please forgive my tardiness.

 Okay, that last bit isn’t terribly important to the plot.
 All it does is give us things that are visually fun to look at while she’s fighting because, admit it, being a super hero is more fun with costume changes (and half the reason I play FFX-2).
 It also serves as a secondary way for Tomoyo to be a part of Sakura’s life, even though she can’t do magic.
 The outfits essentially deepen a strong female friendship, and give the characters more personality.
 They are about who Sakura is as a person, and not what others want her to be (even if Tomoyo can kind of stray toward that direction).
 Plus, half the battles she engages in are in the clothing she just happened to be wearing at the time anyway, ranging from school uniforms, and gym sweats to adorable winter coats.

-The point I’m trying to drive home here is that fashion doesn’t have to be the chains that bind women.
+The point I’m trying to drive home here is that fashion doesn’t have to be the chains that bind women, but it’s so easy to see how it does.

 Sadly, I can’t really comment on Jupiter Jones’ outfit changes being a critique or a manifestation of how we teach young girls that their looks are society’s concerns.
 I go back and forth like a pendulum on that.
 What I can say is that it shows up as a plot device in stories, and I think we should be far more aware of it.